-If your license has lapsed or been inactive between June 1st 2016 and June 1st 2021 please indicate the reason why on the form.
+If your license has lapsed or been inactive at any time between June 1st 2017 and June 1st 2022, please indicate the reason why on the form.
 Work experience will NOT be counted during periods of an inactive license.
 Failure to disclose inactive status may result in rejection of the pre-application.